 The Australian Logistic Support Group (1ALSG - refer the green marker in the map) operated about three km for Vung Tau's city centre (the gray section of the map above the green marker).
 The 1st Australian Task Forces was at Nui Dat, about 16 kms north-west from the then village of Long Hai.
 The distance between 1ALSG and 1ATF was about 27 kms.

-As our Boeing 707 descended over Saigon, the view below revealed a landscape scarred with craters and an airfield crowded with military aircraft.
-When the plane came to a halt, I noticed a small group of six or seven Australian soldiers patiently waiting to board, each casually holding an AK-47 as a trophy.
+As our Boeing 707 descended over Saigon, the view below revealed a landscape scarred with bomb craters and an airfield packed with military aircraft.
+When our plane came to a halt, I noticed a small group of six or seven Australian soldiers patiently waiting to board the return flight, each casually holding trophy AK-47s.

-At 102 Field Workshop, 1 Platoon consisted of about 25 soldiers, a mix of radio technicians, instrument fitters, panel beaters, and canvas makers.
-2 Platoon, larger in size, was made up of motor mechanics and auto electricians.
+2 Platoon consisted of about 25 soldiers, a mix of armament fitters, radio technicians, instrument fitters, panel beaters, and canvas makers.
+1 Platoon, larger in size, was made up of motor mechanics and auto electricians.
 Including officers, senior NCOs, storemen, cooks, and clerks, our total strength hovered around 100 soldiers.

-The workshop was nestled in the sand dunes between 110 Signals and "The Boob," the military jail for serious offenders.
-Less than a kilometre away lay the U.S. Army Airfield’s runway.
-The constant roar of helicopters and planes was an unrelenting reminder of the war's presence.
+The workshop was nestled in the sand dunes between 110 Signals and "The Boob," the military prison for serious offenders.
+Less than a kilometre away as the crow flies lay the U.S. Army Airfield’s runway.
+The constant roar of aircraft taking off and landing wasan unrelenting.

-My hut housed 18 tradesmen, with people frequently coming and going as their 12-month tours began or ended.
-Like all other units, we had an ORs (Other Ranks) mess hall for meals and a "boozer" for socializing.
+My hut housed 16, with soldiers coming and going as their 12-month tour-of-duty began or ended.
+Like all other units, we had an ORs (Other Ranks) mess for meals and a "boozer" for socializing.
 We shared drop toilets—four open seats side by side—and a laundry.
-Two army cooks ran the kitchen, supported by four local women who, despite enduring bouts of questionable humour, always seemed cheerful.
+Two army cooks ran the kitchen, supported by four local women who, despite daily bouts of questionable humour, always seemed cheerful.

-On my third night, at about five in the morning, our hut was suddenly illuminated by a blinding flash of light, followed by a deafening explosion and a shockwave that shook the walls.
-The newer arrivals, like me, shot upright in their beds, while the more seasoned soldiers rolled over and continued sleeping.
+On my third night, at about five in the morning, our hut was suddenly illuminated by a blinding light, followed by a deafening explosion and a shockwave that shook the building.
 A B-52 bomber had dropped its payload on the Long Hai mountains, a Viet Cong stronghold.
-The map showed nothing but water between Vung Tau and the Long Hais, allowing sound and vibrations to travel unimpeded.
+The Long Hais were about 15 kms across a bay, allowing sound and vibrations to travel unimpeded.
 The bombing resumed the following morning.
 This time, I feigned indifference and stayed in bed, pretending to sleep.

 A few days later, I met Bob, an American soldier from Ohio, during a quiet Sunday afternoon on a breezy beach.
 We were the only two there.
 Bob, about my age, was an air traffic controller—a heavy responsibility for someone so young.
 In the RAAF, air traffic controllers were commissioned officers.
 Bob had enlisted in the U.S. Army for three years to avoid the probably of being drafted as an infantryman after leaving college without graduating.
 He had been in Vietnam for two months when we met.
 Bob described his hometown, Wooster, in the heart of Ohio.
 As an Australian, I think I was as much of a novelty to Bob as he was to me—he was the first American I had met.
 He invited me to visit his unit in a couple of weeks.